REGULAR OPEN HOURS:

 - Cell phones, iPods, Walkmans or other electronic devices should be turned off inside the Museum.

-- Food and beverages are not allowed in the Museum.
+- Food and beverages are not allowed in the upstairs gallirees of the Museum.
 They attract insects that can damage specimens and other Museum materials.

 - Visitors may use Museum chairs but should return them to where they were stacked.
 Please do not block aisles, stairs or doorways.